suvrat-rao12/storage-ring-gravitational-wave-observatory/README.md

 NOTE1: Be careful if you wish to time the code, as it may hang the MCMC subroutine due to unknown reasons!

-NOTE2: If your plots or saved figures look misaligned, ensure that you have changed the matplotlib backend to automatic (https://stackoverflow.com/questions/23585126/how-do-i-get-interactive-plots-again-in-spyder-ipython-matplotlib)
+NOTE2: If your plots or saved figures look misaligned, you must change your matplotlib backend to automatic (https://stackoverflow.com/questions/23585126/how-do-i-get-interactive-plots-again-in-spyder-ipython-matplotlib)